suculent/platformio-docker-build/README.md

 There are several [tools to flash the firmware](http://nodemcu.readthedocs.org/en/dev/en/flash/) to the ESP8266.
 If you were to use [esptool](https://github.com/themadinventor/esptool) (like I do) you'd run:

 `esptool.py --port <USB-port-with-ESP8266> write_flash 0x00000 <workspace>/bin/firmware.bin`

+## Pre-cached platforms

+You may edit Dockerfile in order to pre-build image with your preferred platform.
+Initially, this image is configured to kick-start builds for ESP8266 and ESP32.

 ## Support
 Don't leave comments on Docker Hub that are intended to be support requests.
 First, Docker Hub doesn't notify me when you write them, second I can't properly reply and third even if I could often it doesn't make much sense to keep them around forever and a day.
 Instead ask a question on [StackOverflow](http://stackoverflow.com/) and assign the `platformio` and `docker` tags.